learn-co-curriculum/dsc-pandas-groupby/README.md

 ## Aggregation Functions

-There are many built in aggregate functions provided for you in the pandas package, and you can even write and apply your own.
+There are many built-in aggregate functions provided for you in the pandas package, and you can even write and apply your own.
 Some of the most common aggregate functions you may want to use are:

 * `.min()` -- returns the minimum value for each column by group
 * `.max()` -- returns the maximum value for each column by group